ApetweBc/ApetweBc/README.md

 - 👋 Hi, I’m @ApetweBc
-- 👀 I’m interested in Javascript, React, React Native, C++, PHP, Laravel and WordPress
+- These days, all what I do most are Application Administrator, developer and solution architecting
-- 🌱 I’m currently learning C++
+- 👀 I’m interested in Javascript, React, React Native, C#, C++, PHP, Laravel and WordPress
 - 💞️ I’m looking to collaborate on any project listed in my bio
 - 📫 How to reach me on Twitter @Al_CobbyCobb